Take Out (2004 film): Style

 In a social-realist style, the camera follows Ming on his deliveries throughout the upper Manhattan neighborhood where social and economic extremes exist side by side.
 Intercutting between Ming's deliveries and the daily routine of the restaurant, Take Out presents a harshly real look at the daily lives of illegal Chinese immigrants in New York City.
+Baker said, "We were heavily influenced by cinema verite."

+Baker also referenced Lars von Trier's 1998 film The Idiots as an influence, which he has also mentioned often as one of his favorite films, as well as citing the film movement Dogme 95 in general, which was founded by Trier and Thomas Vinterberg.

-Production notes
+Production

-Take Out was filmed in and near upper-Manhattan, New York, in the spring of 2003 on a budget of $3000.
+Take Out was filmed in and near Upper Manhattan, New York, in the spring of 2003 on a budget of $3,000.
 The film was shot on digital video due to both the cinema vérité style and a non-existent budget with an ensemble cast of both professional and nonprofessional actors while shooting without a full crew in an actual take-out restaurant during operating hours.

+Charles Jang is a Korean-American actor born on Long Island who learned Chinese while studying abroad in Taiwan.
+Co-director Shih-Ching Tsou, who is from Taiwan, assumed that he was from China when he auditioned.

 Release

 Take Out debuted at the Slamdance Film Festival in January 2004.
 The film had already been screened in over 25 film festivals when lawyers representing Baker and Tsou sent a cease and desist letter to filmmaker Seth Landau who was planning to release a film with the same name.
 The case went into arbitration under rules of the Motion Picture Association of America in November 2005.

 The film was not given a limited release through CAVU Pictures until 2008.
 On September 1, 2009, Kino Entertainment released Take Out in the US on a Region 1 DVD.
 In September 2022, the film was given a Blu-ray release as part of the Criterion Collection.